Email Editor

 Our mailing address is ADDRESS.
 Want to change how you receive these emails?
 You can UNSUBSCRIBE from this list.

-Note that footers are mandatory in all email communications.
-You will still be able to send out email campaigns without a footer, however, when you launch the email, the system checks if the footer is absent, and adds one automatically.
+If you try to send out email campaigns without a footer, when you launch the email, the system checks if the footer is absent.

-Unsubscribe links are generated by Infobip, and as the provider must always be present.
-You can use your own links in the footer but the Infobip generated unsubscribe link will always remain present - even if not visible in Preview mode.
+Unsubscribe links are generated by Infobip, and the provider must always be present.
+You can use your own links in the footer but the Infobip-generated unsubscribe link always remains present - even if it is not visible in Preview mode.

 To enable and use the unsubscribe feature over HTTP and SMTP API, replace the value of the href attribute with {$unsubscribe}